Black-Smith-Of-Fire/Piano/README.md

 A piano in java using jNativeHook .

-Use the keys in ur  keyboard to play the Piano keys
+Use the keys in your  keyboard to play the Piano keys

 keys : note